eeemeric/SelfControl/ClassDefinitions/readme.md

 ## Methods for class NeuroPhysObject:
 - NeuroPhysObject, constructor. returns an object of class NeuroPhysObject
-- getSpikes, returns list of spike names and the spike timestamps
+- getSpikes, returns list of spike names (nSpikes x 1, cell vector) and the spike timestamps relative to trial start (nSpik
 - getAnalog, returns list of LFP names and data
 - getWFs, returns list of spike names and the spike waveforms
 - getEvents, returns all of the behavioral events and timestamps